AccelByte/accelbyte-csharp-modular-sdk/docs/custom_operation.md

 ### Goal
 Create an operation class and its wrapper for custom endpoint (for this guide, let's use `GET /achievement/v1/public/namespaces/{namespace}/tags` as an example of custom endpoint).
 This endpoints requires `namespace` as path parameter and a few optional query parameters.
 Will returns HTTP 200 if success along with the data.
-Let's use `SdkCustomization.CustomOp` as namespace.
+Let's use `SdkCustomization.CustomOperation` as namespace.
 (Usually the namespace is the name of the project).
-And let us name this custom operation `MyCustomOp`.
+And let us name this custom operation `MyCustomOperation`.

 ## Create Model classes
 Our example endpoint has this output